-In October 2017, VA began NHPA Section 106 consultation with the NM SHPO and federally recognized Indian tribes for the proposed acquisition of one of two properties, the current Site and a property in Rio Rancho, for the development of the proposed National Cemetery.
+In October 2017, VA began NHPA Section 106 consultation with the NM SHPO and federally recognized Tribes for the proposed acquisition of one of two properties, the current Site and a property in Rio Rancho, for the development of the proposed National Cemetery.
 In a November 2017 response, the NM SHPO stated that an archaeological survey was conducted at the Site over 20 years ago and did not cover the entire Site area.
 The NM SHPO recommended that a professional archaeologist conduct an intensive pedestrian survey of the Site to document any archaeological sites or other historic properties that may be present.
 In November 2017, three Tribes responded (Pueblo of Tesuque, Pueblo of Santa Ana, and Pueblo of Sandia); all expressed interest in archaeological resources and/or requested an archaeological survey of the Site.
 The requested archaeological survey was completed in February 2018; no archaeological sites eligible for inclusion in the NRHP were identified (see Section 3.5).

-In November 2022, VA initiated NHPA Section 106 consultation with the NM SHPO, City of Albuquerque's Open Space Division, NPS-Petroglyph National Monument, Albuquerque Historical Society, Hispanic Genealogical Research Center of New Mexico, Historic ABQ (Historic Albuquerque, Inc.), Historical Society of New Mexico, National Hispanic Cultural Center, and 28 federally-recognized Indian tribes with geographic or cultural affiliation with the Site area.
-The Section 106 consultation letters included a description of VA's proposed undertaking (Proposed Action), definition of the area of potential effects (APE), identification of historic properties (the results of the 2022 ICRIP and 2018 Cultural Resources Survey), and VA's finding of effects on historic properties (i.e., no historic properties affected).
+In November 2022, VA initiated NHPA Section 106 consultation with the NM SHPO, City of Albuquerque's Open Space Division, NPS-Petroglyph National Monument, Albuquerque Historical Society, Hispanic Genealogical Research Center of New Mexico, Historic ABQ (Historic Albuquerque, Inc.), Historical Society of New Mexico, National Hispanic Cultural Center, and 28 federally-recognized Native American Tribes with geographic or cultural affiliation with the Site area.
+The Section 106 consultation letters included a description of VA's proposed undertaking (Proposed Action), definition of the area of potential effect (APE), identification of historic properties (the results of the 2022 ICRIP and 2018 Cultural Resources Survey), and VA's finding of effects on historic properties (no historic properties affected).

-In a letter dated December 6, 2022, the NM SHPO concurred that there are no historic properties within the Site area.
-NM SHPO stated that Petroglyph National Monument is located within the visual effects APE; however, in their view, the undertaking would have no adverse effect on historic properties because the proposed cemetery will comprise a low-lying, landscaped area with few buildings.
-VA responded to the NM SHPO in a letter dated January 17, 2023 that was signed and sent January 19, 2023.
-VA agreed to expand the visual APE to include Petroglyph National Monument and accordingly changed the finding of effect from "no historic properties affected" to "no adverse effect" to historic properties.
+In a letter dated December 6, 2022, the NM SHPO concurred that there are no historic properties within the APE for direct effects.
+NM SHPO stated that Petroglyph National Monument is located within visual effects APE; however, in their view, the undertaking would have no adverse effect on historic properties because the proposed cemetery will comprise a low-lying, landscape area with few buildings.

 On December 7, 2022, the Pueblo of Tesuque expressed an interest in consulting on the undertaking, but offered no comments.
+To date, no other agencies or Tribes have responded or elected to participate in the Section 106 consultation process.